Alfie (1966 film)

-Alfie is a 1966 British comedy-drama film directed by Lewis Gilbert and starring Michael Caine.
-The Paramount Pictures release was adapted from the 1963 play of the same name by Bill Naughton.
-Following its premiere at the Plaza Theatre in the West End of London on 24 March 1966, the film became a box office success, enjoying critical acclaim, and influencing British cinema.
+Alfie is a 1966 British comedy-drama film produced and directed by Lewis Gilbert and starring Michael Caine.
+The Paramount Pictures release was adapted by Bill Naughton from his 1963 play.
+Following its premiere at the Plaza Theatre in the West End of London on 24 March 1966, the film became a box-office success, enjoying critical acclaim, and influencing British cinema.

-The narrative follows a young, womanising man leading a self-centred life, focused on his own enjoyment until events force him to question his uncaring behaviour, his loneliness, and his priorities.
+The plot follows a young, womanising man leading a self-centred life, focused on his own enjoyment until events force him to question his uncaring behaviour, his loneliness, and his priorities.
 Alfie cheats on numerous women, treating them with disrespect, using them for sex and domestic affairs.
 He frequently breaks the fourth wall, speaking directly to the camera, narrating and justifying his actions, despite broad contradictions.

 Plot

 Alfie Elkins, a handsome, self-centered, narcissistic Cockney chauffeur in London, enjoys the sexual favours of married and single women while avoiding commitment.
 He is ending an affair with Siddie, a married woman, just as he gets his submissive girlfriend, Gilda, pregnant.
 Alfie thinks nothing of pilfering fuel and money from his employer and tells Gilda to do the same.
 Although he refuses to marry her, and despite his constant cheating, Gilda decides to have the child, Malcolm Alfred, and keep him rather than give him up.

 Over time, Alfie becomes quite attached to his son, but his unwillingness to marry Gilda causes her to break up with him and marry Humphrey, a kindly bus conductor and neighbour who loves her and is willing to accept Malcolm Alfred as his own.
 Gilda bars Alfie from any further contact with Malcolm, forcing him to watch from a distance as Humphrey steps into his fatherly role.
 When a health check reveals Alfie has tubercular shadows on his lungs, the diagnosis and his fear of death, combined with his separation from his son, lead him to have a brief mental breakdown.

 Alfie spends time recuperating in a pastoral sanatorium, where he befriends Harry, a fellow patient, a family man devoted to his frumpy wife, Lily.
 Alfie seduces one of the nurses, disgusting Harry.
 When Alfie flippantly suggests that Lily might be cheating on him, Harry angrily confronts Alfie about his attitudes and behaviour.

 Released from the convalescent home, Alfie briefly stops working as a chauffeur to take holiday photos of tourists near the Tower of London.
 He meets Ruby, an older, voluptuous, affluent and promiscuous American who, although accompanied by an older gentleman, gives him her address and telephone number.